vmware-archive/uaausersimport/README.md

 ## Problem
-When cf integrate with ldap.
+When cf integrates with ldap.
 Currently cloudfoundry does not have any way to assgin user roles (E.g. org and space).
-So user has to login to the CF env first, then operator assign the roles to them.
-When they login again, users got see the spaces.
+So user has to login to the CF env first, then operator assigns the roles to them.
+When they login again, users are able to see the assigned roles

-This may not be applicable for the invitation model (login first, say nothing and login back) for operators.
+This may not be applicable for the invitation model (login first, assign roles and login back) for operators.

 ## Resolution

 Prepopulate the users with uaa api and cloudcontroller api.
-So they can have all the roles before user logins.
+So they can have all the roles populated before user logins.

 Prerequisites:

 Use uaac to create a client id, who has cloudcontroller.admin and scim.write

+* uaac client add -i
+* Client name: bulkimport
+* New client secret: <secret>
+* Verify new client secret: <secret>
+* scope (list): Press Enter
+* authorized grant types (list):  client_credentials
+* authorities (list):  cloud_controller.admin,scim.write
+* access token validity (seconds):  Press Enter
+* refresh token validity (seconds): Press Enter
+* redirect uri (list): Press Enter
+* autoapprove (list): Press Enter
+* signup redirect url (url):  Press Enter

 Steps (What this progam is doing?):